sermanet/imitate/README.md

-# Learning to imitate, from video, without supervision
 This project is part of the larger [Unsupervised Imitation Learning](https://sermanet.github.io/imitation/) project.
 It extends the [TCN project](https://sermanet.github.io/tcn/) with Reinforcement Learning and more real robots.